prust/svg-drawing/README.md

 This is a *very* simple drawing app that I wrote in a few evenings & mornings.
 The first evening I had my six-year-old son sitting next to me and testing it as I created it.

-It just supports drawing a series of straight lines (no curves) and -- if you complete a shape by connecting with the start point -- filling in the shape.
-It snaps to a grid and does allow you to go off the grid a little bit.
+It supports drawing a series of straight lines (no curves) and -- if you complete a shape by connecting with the start point -- it will automatically fill in the shape.
+It snaps to a grid and does allow you to draw outside the grid a little bit.
 You can undo with Ctrl+Z and create a new shape with the New Shape button.

 ## Drawing Functionality Ideas